Skip to content

 Wind/hail deductible notice

-Most Montrose County homeowners carry a separate wind and hail deductible of 1 to 2 percent of dwelling coverage.
-On a home insured for $450,000 at 2 percent, the out-of-pocket deductible is $9,000 before insurance coverage applies to hail damage.
+Most homeowners in Montrose County carry a separate wind and hail deductible structured as a percentage of their home's insured value—typically 1% to 2%—rather than a flat dollar amount.
+On a home insured for $359,000 at the 2% rate common in the area, the out-of-pocket deductible would be $7,180 before insurance coverage applies to hail damage.

 Free inspection estimate